nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 **MSS**

 1. User requests to rename tags
-2. AddressBook ask for the person's name
+2. AddressBook asks for the existing tag to be renamed
-3. User verifies the current tag.
+3. User inputs the existing tag
-4. User inputs the new tags.
+4. AddressBook asks for the new tag name
-5. AddressBook shows the updated tag. <br>
+5. User inputs the new tag name <br>
 Use case ends.

 **Extensions**

 2a.
-The list is empty
+Any fields for user to input is empty

 > Use case ends

 3a.
-The given index is invalid
+The given tag is invalid

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2